-For converting an OPC into Private Limited Company, the provisions laid down in the Section-18 of the Indian Companies Act of 2013, and the Companies (Incorporation) Rules of 2014, in particular the Rule 7(4) of the Companies (Incorporation) Rules, 2014, needs to be followed for both the conditions; voluntarily and under compulsion.
+For converting an OPC into Private Limited Company, the provisions laid down in Section 18 of the Indian Companies Act of 2013, and the Companies (Incorporation) Rules of 2014, in particular, Rule 6, needs to be followed.

-The concerned ROC should first be communicated through the prescribed method that the OPC is now required for converting itself into a private limited company.
+The concerned Registrar of Companies (ROC) should first be communicated through the prescribed method that the OPC is now required for converting itself into a private limited company.

-The shareholders of the OPC should hold a General Meeting for passing the resolution for raising the paid-up capital (if needed), no. of shareholders, and appointment of directors for meeting the requirements of the Private Limited Company.
-For converting an OPC to a Private Limited Company, there should be at least 2 shareholders and 2 directors.
+The OPC should hold a general meeting for passing the resolution of appointment of directors and members for meeting the requirements of the private limited company.
+For converting an OPC to a private limited company, there should be at least 2 members and 2 directors.

-Furthermore, a board resolution should be passed by the shareholders for approving the alteration of the Memorandum of Association (MOA) and Articles of Association (AOA) of the OPC.
+Furthermore, a board resolution should be passed for approving the alteration of the Memorandum of Association (MOA) and Articles of Association (AOA) of the OPC.

-The introduction of One Person Company into legal system came into existence to encourage the entrepreneurs to enter into the corporate world.
-It will not only enable the individual capabilities to contribute economic growth but will also generate employment opportunity.
+The introduction of the One Person Company into the legal system came into existence to encourage entrepreneurs to enter into the corporate world.
+It will not only enable the individual capabilities to contribute economic growth but will also generate employment opportunities.